MediaComem/comem-archidep/ex/nginx-static-deployment.md

 Visit the subdomain of your server, e.g. http://john-doe.archidep.online (replacing `john-doe` with your username) and you should see the website working.

+## What have I done?

+You have configured nginx to act as a web server to serve static content (HTML, JavaScript and CSS that can be sent unmodified to the client) under your custom subdomain.

+You can serve any static web content this way.
+You can also make nginx serve as many separate websites as you want under different domains by creating multiple configuration files with different `server_name` directives, all on the same server (your AWS instance).